About James Runzheimer, Attorney

 Jim has a three-fold objective in practicing law: be fervent as an advocate, creative in achieving the client’s objectives, and ethical in his relationships with the courts, his clients, and opposing attorneys and parties.

-For almost 40 years of practice, Jim has distinguished himself in the fields of intellectual property, corporate law and real estate, dispensing sound counsel that addresses any urgent issue or long-term goal.
+For over 40 years of practice, Jim has distinguished himself in the fields of intellectual property, corporate law and real estate, dispensing sound counsel that addresses any urgent issue or long-term goal.
 Over the years, Jim has acted as a ‘general counsel’ for many of his small business clients.

 If you are self-employed or own a business in the Dallas-Fort Worth North Texas area, if your primary concern is cyber security, if a contract has been breached, if a land use matter has jeopardized your rights — James Runzheimer, Attorney, can help.